 On average, those who pass have had 47 hours of lessons and 20 hours of private practice

+Unfortunately, no. Many companies will advise that with their intensive driving course, you are guaranteed to pass first time, but quite simply this is not the case.
+The best schools will give you an assessment session before you book, to gauge your ability.
 Research shows that, on average, those who pass their driving test have had 47 hours of lessons and 20 hours of private practice.
-To be as safe a driver as possible you really need to practise in a variety of conditions, but if you do take the intensive driving course route, make sure you're properly prepared or you'll end up throwing all your money away.Before you book onto an intensive driving course think about the following:
+To be as safe a driver as possible you really need to practise in a variety of conditions, but if you do take the intensive driving course route, make sure you properly weigh up the pros and cons of this type of driving course or you'll end up throwing all your money away.

 What do I need before I start my intensive driving course?